 If My Baby Is Over 1 Year Old, Is Almond Milk Okay To Drink?

-While almond milk can come fortified with calcium as well as other vitamins and minerals, the body generally finds these harder to process than if they come as part of cow’s milk.
-As such, they may not be as readily available or beneficial to the baby’s health.
+While almond milk can come fortified with calcium as well as other vitamins and minerals, the body generally finds these harder to process than if they come naturally.
+Additionally, many brands add a lot of added sugar in their plant-based milk, which can lead to excess sugar intake in babies and infants, risking other health issues.

 What If My Baby Has A Dairy Allergy?